IRS FORM 3520: GIFTS FROM A FOREIGN PERSON AND FOREIGN TRUSTS

 Penalties for Failure to File Form 3520

 International tax compliance can be a very complex maze to navigate.
+A tax attorney can assist you with navigating the complex rules and regulations.
 When a taxpayer has an FBAR filing requirement, he or she might also have a requirement to file form 3520.
 In addition, if a taxpayer has noncompliance related to from 3520, he or she may want to enter the Offshore Voluntary Disclosure Program or the Streamlined Filing Compliance Procedures to avoid penalties.
-Contact a Los Angeles tax attorney to discuss your options.
+Contact a tax attorney to discuss your options.
 Disparte Tax Law can guide you through these complex filing requirements.